martinlehoux/kagamino_blog/content/posts/postgres-aggregates/index.md

   Range (min … max):    85.8 ms …  94.5 ms    32 runs
 ```

-This query takes **90ms**, which is an even greater speedup.
+There you go, this query takes **90ms**, which is a 15x speedup compared to the first approach.
 What happened this time?

 - Get all the reviews, then aggregate by product id in one pass (HashAggregate)
-- Same goes for orders, but width the addition of parallelism (cost CPU, but reduce time)
+- Same goes for orders, but with the addition of parallelism (costs CPU, but reduces execution time)
 - The final merging stage is very fast because of the small size of the data at this point in the pipeline

 ![Query plan for the merged CTEs query](merging-ctes.png)

 One requirement for this usage is that the group by is on the product id : no need to load the product to group rows together.
 For instance, if we wanted to group by the product creation date, it would require intermediate join on the product table.

-## 4. Adding filtering requirements
+## Adding filtering requirements

 Now that we found a query that executes in 90ms, compared to the initial 1622ms, it seems that we found a good pattern.

-But the last query has a drawback that the previous examples do not show: the two first stages have no clues about the products they are aggregating on.
+But the last query has a drawback that the previous examples do not show: the two first stages have no clue about the products they are aggregating on.

 If we slightly change the problem requirements, such as we only want to compute on a subsets of the products, this last query will still compute the aggregations over all reviews and orders, but drop most of the results in the last stage.